jinwuxia/2020possibledepdata/README.md

 This file illustrates the dependency extraction results, comparing ASE method (see (D(ase)) vs. the updated method (see D(ase+stub)).

-## Please reference our paper when you use this dataset.
+# Reference

+You can reference the following papers if you use this dataset and our ENRE tool, or feel interested in knowing more.

     @inproceedings{2020ase-jin,
         title={Exploring the Architectural Impact of Possible Dependencies in Python Software},

-	author={Jin, Wuxia and Cai, Yuanfang and Kazman, Rick and Zhang, Gang and Zheng, Qinghua and Liu, Ting},

-	booktitle={2020 35th IEEE/ACM International Conference on Automated Software Engineering (ASE)},
+        author={Jin, Wuxia and Cai, Yuanfang and Kazman, Rick and Zhang, Gang and Zheng, Qinghua and Liu, Ting}, booktitle={2020 35th IEEE/ACM International Conference on Automated Software Engineering (ASE)}, pages={1--13},

-	pages={1--13},

         year={2020},
         organization={IEEE}
+        }

+    @inproceedings{2019icse-jin,
+      title={ENRE: a tool framework for extensible eNtity relation extraction},

+      author={Jin, Wuxia and Cai, Yuanfang and Kazman, Rick and Zheng, Qinghua and Cui, Di and Liu, Ting}, booktitle={Proceedings of the 41st International Conference on Software Engineering: Companion Proceedings}, pages={67--70},
+      year={2019},
+      organization={IEEE Press}
     }